 Left your loved-one behind and now you are separated until the end of your studies – it can be heartbreaking.
 Being around other people and having new friends may improve or worsen the situation.

 Solution: Regular chats and face calls.
 You want to communicate with your other half as much as possible to ensure everything is alright.
 Don’t be too pushy though, giving some personal space can help maintain a healthy relationship.
-Long distance relationship can work and survive, you just need to be confident about it.
+A long-distance relationship can work and survive, you just need to be confident about it.
 How about doing things together?
-You may think it’s impossible when your loved-one is in another country.
+You may think it’s impossible when your loved one is in another country.
 There are plenty of ways to do it: go shopping together and give each other advice via live chat, cook a meal together or watch a TV show at the same time and laugh at each other’s comments.
 Also, a simple gesture like a parcel, a letter or a small gift is something that makes your partner happy.

 It’s always a hit or miss when it comes to your roommates – you never know who you’ll be living with and how you’ll get along.
-When there’s a mix and match of international students in one flat, it can sound discouraging and terrifying because, most often, your habits and lifestyles will collide.
+When there are a mix and match of international students in one flat, it can sound discouraging and terrifying because, most often, your habits and lifestyles will collide.

-Solution: initial introduction always helps – get to know you roommates little by little, find out what are their likes and dislikes.
+Solution: initial introduction always helps – get to know you, roommates, little by little, find out what are their likes and dislikes.
 Also, it’s useful to set boundaries and house rules to make sure everyone has their personal space.
-It’s ideal to have a roommate whom you can chat openly about your problems, organize a night out or join the gym; and if they are a complete opposite and it starts to rub you in a bad way – speak up.
+It’s ideal to have a roommate whom you can chat openly about your problems, organize a night out or join the gym; and if they are the complete opposite and it starts to rub you in a bad way – speak up.
 Try to solve the problems as they arise.
 If that doesn’t help, take it to property management to sort out.

 So here you have it – any problem can be solved with a little bit of positivity, right?
 Remember, there’s nothing wrong in asking your university, friends or family to help – they’re always here for you.
-We understand that being an international student is a tough business and the problems will come and go, so hopefully this blog post shed some light and make your student life a little easier.
+We understand that being an international student is a tough business and the problems will come and go, so hopefully, this blog post shed some light and make your student life a little easier.